maxtar/maxitools/README.md

 ---
 ## stubwebserver
-Stub server for receieve any request and return parameters to output response.
+Stub server receieve any request and return parameters to output response.

 ### Command line arguments
 * **p** - server port.
 By default: 8080.